 Cost : $5/Student

-This class uses architecture to reinforce basic math concepts such as shapes and patterns while learning about local history!
-Students read a story to learn what architecture is all about and then use a seek and find worksheet to look for shapes as we walk through downtown Joliet, following the “loop” route the trolleys used to take.
+This class uses architecture to reinforce basic math concepts such as shapes and patterns while learning about local history.
+Students read a story to learn what architecture is all about and then use a seek and find worksheet to look for shapes as we walk through downtown Joliet, along the "loop" the trolleys used to take.
 As they look for shapes, the students learn basic concepts of architecture, design, and local history.
 In the second part of the program, students use shapes to create their own building on paper.
 This program is designed for classes of 20 or fewer students.
 Additional chaperones are required for this program, which is only available April 1-October 31st, weather permitting.
 Students should wear appropriate walking shoes and dress according to weather conditions.
 A waiver signed by parents is required and will be sent to teachers along with confirmation information.
-Groups larger than 20 can also do this program~ask how!

 This class uses architecture to reinforce math concepts while learning about local history!
 Students learn the basics of neo classical architecture by examining the Museum building.
 They then move outside for an architecture walk through the downtown “loop” (the old trolley route) where they learn about the history of Joliet by looking at the types of businesses once located in Joliet, the styles of architecture, and the materials used in the buildings.
 They also examine the monuments on the courthouse square to learn what these structures tell us about local history and what it means to be a community.
 Students complete an architecture/history hunt during the walk.
-This program is designed for classes of 30 stu-dents or less.
+This program is designed for classes of 30 students or less.
 Additional chaperones are required for this program, which is only available April 1-October 31st, weather permitting.
 Students should wear appropriate walking shoes and dress according to weather conditions.
 A waiver signed by parents is required for this program and will be sent to teachers along with confirmation information.
-Groups larger than 20 can also do this program~ask how!

 From the Hopewell culture to the Potawatomi, Will County is rich in Native American history.
 The following lessons introduce students to the culture of the Potawatomi, the last group of Native Americans to live in what would eventu-ally become Will County.

-In this lesson, students participate in fun, hands-on activities to investigate significant aspects of Po-tawatomi life, including the role animals played in the Native American circle of life.
+In this program, students participate in fun, hands-on activities to investigate significant aspects of Potawatomi life, including the role animals played in the Native American circle of life.
 Students listen to a Native American folk tale to learn the role oral tradition played in passing down Native American history and how stories, especially those featuring animals, were used by Native Americans to explain the world around them.
 Then, they make a turtle rattle and use it to do a Circle Dance, a dance used to honor the animals that had provided them with food, clothing, and so much more.
-Finally, students engage in Native American games of awareness to learn how Native American children were taught to become skilled hunters. **A turtle worksheet will be sent to teachers upon registration so that students can complete the initial steps necessary to make their turtle rattle prior to their museum visit.
-This program can be brought to your center or school.
+Finally, students engage in Native American games of awareness to learn how Native American children were taught to become skilled hunters.
+This program mixes well with a general tour or History Hunt through the museum - adding another hour to your visit!